 Tonga flyhalf Kurt Morath landed four penalties, while scrumhalf Dimitri Yachvili landed three for France.

 With a little under seven minutes left, Tonga still needed three tries, but if Samiu Vahafolau had made the right pass rather than trying to bulldoze through fullback Maxime Medard, the nervous French could well have capitulated.

-France prop Jean-Baptiste Poux was bloodied to the head in the early exchanges, setting the scene for what was a sometimes rough match featuring two yellow cards, with Tonga also temporarily losing Hufanga late in the first half for a dangerous tackle on Clerc.
+France prop Jean-Baptiste Poux was bloodied to the head in the early exchanges, setting the scene for what was a sometimes rough match featuring two yellow cards, with Tonga also losing Hufanga late in the first half for a dangerous tackle on Clerc.